klepas/bruins-site/papers/_posts/2016-02-25-the-problem-of-essential-anaphora.md

 1. Someone S\* who does not identify with the subject S of these forms of intentionality only truly individuates them as the particular intentional states or experiences they are if S\* uses a sentence of the form “S CV &#934;(PN)”, in which

-	(a)	‘CV’ is some epistemic verb such as ‘believes’, ‘realises’, ‘sees’ etc.;
+	(a)	‘CV’ is some epistemic verb such as ‘believes’, ‘realises’, ‘sees’, etc.;

 	(b)	‘PN’ is a third personal pronoun, whether in the nominative or some other case, which refers anaphorically to S; and